 Sources, also sometimes referred to as inputs, are various elements that build up a scene.
-For example a Quicklink Studio caller, Zoom caller, image, or text overlay.
+For example a Quicklink Studio caller, Zoom caller, image, or text overlay are all sources.

-The available sources that can be added to scenes are as follows:
+The full list of available sources that can be added to scenes are as follows:

 - Image: Insert an image into your scene.
 Formats supported are png, jpg, jpeg, gif, tra and bmp.